Nursery Cryme: Background

-Genesis recruited Steve Hackett after Gabriel spotted an advert he placed in Melody Maker in December 1970, which read "Imaginative guitarist/writer seeks involvement with receptive musicians, determined to drive beyond existing stagnant music forms".
+Genesis recruited Steve Hackett after Gabriel spotted an advert he placed in Melody Maker in December 1970, which read "Imaginative guitarist/writer seeks involvement with receptive musicians, determined to drive beyond existing stagnant music forms."
 He saw Genesis play a concert at the Lyceum Theatre, London on 28 December, and was told by Gabriel that Barnard would have to be replaced.
+Barnard was dismissed from the band on 5 January 1971.
 Hackett quickly developed a rapport with Rutherford, sharing their love of twelve-string guitars and new musical ideas, and joined the band in early 1971.

-With the addition of Hackett, Genesis continued touring which included the "Six Bob Tour" with their Charisma Records labelmates Lindisfarne and Van der Graaf Generator, their first overseas shows which occurred in Belgium and the first of three appearances at the annual Reading Festival.
+With the addition of Hackett, Genesis continued touring, which included the "Six Bob Tour" with their Charisma Records labelmates Lindisfarne and Van der Graaf Generator, their first overseas shows which occurred in Belgium and the first of three appearances at the annual Reading Festival.
 Early attempts to work on material for their next studio album in what Hackett described as "the odd day in a windy church hall" while on tour were unproductive, causing the group to dedicate time.
-In July, they began a three-month break from touring to write and record which was Hackett's first experience of rehearsing with a group to a professional standard.
+In July, they began a three-month break from touring to write and record, which was Hackett's first experience of rehearsing with a group to a professional standard.
+The break was hastened by an injury Peter Gabriel sustained on June 19 during a show at Friar's club in Aylesbury, when he attempted one of the first stage dives into an audience and ended up breaking his ankle.

-The five moved to Charisma owner Tony Stratton-Smith's residence, Luxford House, a 16th-century Grade II listed building in Crowborough, East Sussex.
+The five moved to Charisma owner Tony Stratton Smith's residence, Luxford House, a 16th-century Grade II listed building in Crowborough, East Sussex.
 The group nicknamed the house "Toad Hall".
 Genesis were apprehensive about writing without Phillips, and both Collins and Hackett were unsure of what level of musical contributions they would be able to make.
-Hackett was keen to explore new sounds and musical ideas, and suggested the group buy a Mellotron, which Banks used as his main instrument, along with the Hammond organ, instead of the piano.
-Some material had been written when Phillips and Mayhew were still in the band, and were reworked by the new members.
+The group bought a Mellotron; Banks had played a rented one on Trespass and greatly liked the sound.
+Some material had been written when Phillips was still in the band, and was reworked.
 Collins was a particular workaholic and was happy to jam with anyone at any time.

 Recording

 With the new material worked out, Genesis recorded Nursery Cryme at Trident Studios in London in August 1971 with John Anthony as their producer and David Hentschel their assistant engineer who, like Anthony, had worked the same role on Trespass.
 The album features Hackett playing a Les Paul guitar which the band had bought him along with a Hiwatt stack amplifier.
-He recalled some difficulty in understanding what Banks and Rutherford were talking about as the two had devised their own sayings, for instance a passage that they had played was referred to as a "nice guy".
+Hackett recalled some difficulty in understanding what Banks and Rutherford were talking about, as the two had devised their own sayings; for instance, a passage that they had played was referred to as a "nice guy".